Yoga is a practice that is often associated with physical and mental health benefits.

 The stress and physical discomfort can be avoided by creating better focus.

 That means developing a strategy to cut through the mental fog that finances cause.

 That will help you zero in on getting better control over your money issues.

 That’s where yoga can help.

-Dr. Ishwar V. Basavaraddi of the Government of India Ministry of External Affairs defines Yoga as “…essentially a spiritual discipline based on an extremely subtle science, which focuses on bringing harmony between mind and body.
+Dr. Ishwar V. Basavaraddi of the Government of India, Ministry of External Affairs, defines Yoga as “…essentially a spiritual discipline based on an extremely subtle science that focuses on bringing harmony between mind and body.
 It is an art and science of healthy living.”

 In simple terms, yoga can help you to improve your ability to focus on living your life and dealing with whatever issues you may be confronting.

 This may be especially applicable when it comes to finances.
 Though we may think of finances as “the money thing,” it’s much more.
 That’s why the whole topic can be so stressful.

 It’s not an exaggeration to say that money underlies almost everything we do.

 We’re paid in money, we pay others in money, and we measure nearly everything in terms of money.
 In our minds, money becomes more of a master than a servant.